 - It is essential the user accesses the Internet in a responsible manner and maintains their privacy and that of Cairo American College Internet accounts.
 Be safe, do not share full name or any personal or family information online.
-Promotional images used by CAC should not include names or other identifying data. - Each user is responsible for the appropriateness and content of material sent, received or shared under his/her user accounts.
-Hate mail, harassment, discriminatory remarks, bullying, spamming and other antisocial behaviors are expressly prohibited. - It is the responsibility of the each user to secure all passwords and equipment assigned to them by CAC so access by non-authorized individuals or from non-authorized terminals will not occur.
+Promotional images used by CAC should not include - names or other identifying data.
+Each user is responsible for the appropriateness and content of material sent, received or shared under his/her user accounts.
+Hate mail, harassment, discriminatory remarks, bullying, spamming - and other antisocial behaviors are expressly prohibited.
+It is the responsibility of each user to secure all passwords and equipment assigned to them by CAC so access by non- authorized individuals or from non-authorized terminals will not occur.
 When noticed, please report unsecure user information and equipment immediately.
-Users shall not intentionally obtain copies of passwords, access/modify files or other data belonging to other users, misrepresent other users on the Internet or access school systems, data and equipment without proper permission. - The user is responsible for making sure all files, including e-mail, sent and in boxed, online posting and texting do not contain pornographic or inappropriate information.
-Users may not use the Internet to access any pornographic material or inappropriate files particularly materials offensive to our host country.

-- teacher-led activities. - the user.
+Users shall not intentionally obtain copies of passwords, access/modify files or other data belonging to other users, misrepresent other users on the Internet, or access school systems, data and equipment without proper permission. - users, misrepresent other users on the internet, or access, and in boxed online without proper permission.
+The user is responsible for making sure all files, including e-mail, sent and in boxed, online posting, and texting do not contain pornographic or inappropriate information.
+Users may not use the Internet to access any pornographic material or inappropriate files, particularly materials offensive to our host country. - All forms of hacking and access to "hacker sites" is forbidden.
+The user must use all hardware and software responsibly, follow all computer lab rules, classroom and school behavior rules, and host country laws and obey supervisors in all access areas.
+The network, laptops, or labs may not be used for time wasteful or frivolous purposes during the school day including but not limited to playing games, file share sites, participating in chat programs and social networking, unless they are teacher-led activities.
+Care and security of family owned devices are the sole responsibility of the user.

 The CAC Mission, Beliefs and Objectives will guide Internet content filtering, technology and use.
 This document may be adjusted at any time to address emerging uses of technology.
 Our website version is more accurate.
-Violation of the Acceptable Use Policy will be considered a violation of the CAC Code of Conduct or appropriate behavior with disciplinary measure consistent with those outlined in the Student/ Parent /Employee handbooks.
+Violation of the Acceptable Use Policy will be considered a violation of the CAC Code of Conduct for appropriate behavior, with disciplinary measures consistent with those outlined in the Student/Parent /Employee handbooks.
 Any accidental access to inappropriate material should be reported to the closest supervising faculty immediately.
 (File 8.406)